What Is a Tax Lien?

-What is a tax lien and how do I fix it?” are questions that, hopefully, you’ve never had to ask.
-Chances are, though, you’ll only find out about tax liens when there’s already a problem.
-A federal tax lien is the government’s claim against any property that you own or that you come into possession of while you have an outstanding debt.
-This secures their interest in what you own, should you fail to resolve the liability in question.
+Any action from the IRS can be daunting, especially when your possessions are at stake.
+A federal or state tax lien is the government’s claim against any property that you own or that you obtain while you have an outstanding debt.
+This secures the IRS’s interest in your assets (both personal and business), including real estate, property, and financial, should you fail to resolve the liability in question.

 The Severity of an IRS Lien

 Federal tax liens are serious and damaging to your financial opportunities.
 Because a Notice of Federal Tax Lien is a matter of public record, it can create problems obtaining lines of credit or keeping a healthy credit score (let alone the embarrassment).
 Unlike an IRS tax levy, a lien does not involve immediate asset-seizure or wage garnishment; however, should you neglect to address the lien, the IRS may begin to seize and auction your belongings.